Click to Get 2 FREE Boxes/Cans

 Right off the bat, we want to make it clear that per guidelines provided by the Food and Drug Administration (FDA), it is not recommended to freeze baby formula.

-Unlike breast milk, which can be stored in a freezer for up to 12 months, formula is best prepared fresh.
+Unlike breast milk, which can be stored in a freezer for up to 12 months, formula should not be frozen and is best prepared fresh.
 There are a few reasons for this, which will be discussed in more detail below.

 One major caveat to frozen baby formula is the likelihood of the contents separating during the freezing process.
 This separation can cause major changes in the texture and consistency of the formula, making it unpleasant to consume and difficult to accurately measure.

-When it comes to prepared formula or liquid concentrate formulas, freezing can cause fat to separate from proteins, while powdered formula is prone to clumping in humid environments, such as in a freezer.
+When it comes to prepared formula or liquid concentrate formulas, freezing can cause fat to separate from proteins, while powdered formula is prone to clumping in humid environments, and freezing is not recommended as it can affect the quality.

 This can make powdered formula difficult to scoop and measure accurately during the mixing process, and knowing how much formula to give your baby and accurately measuring it is essential to their health.